So, how much is 30 US dollars in Chilean pesos?

 Avoid exchanging large amounts of cash in your home country before you leave.
 The rates are almost always unfavorable.

-For a balanced approach, use a credit card with no foreign transaction fees for most purchases and withdraw cash from a reputable bank’s ATM for smaller, day-to-day expenses.
+For a balanced approach, grab a credit card with no foreign transaction fees.
+It’ll handle most of your purchases just fine.
+Then hit up a reputable bank’s ATM for the smaller, everyday stuff, groceries, transit, tips.
+That’s it.
+You’ve got your bases covered without overthinking it.

-• The entrance fee for one person to a top museum like the Museo Chileno de Arte Precolombino, with enough left over for a coffee and a pastry at a nearby café.
+- A ticket to the Museo Chileno de Arte Precolombino won’t break the bank, you’ll have cash left over for coffee and a pastry at a nearby café.

 These are just a few examples, but they give you a good idea of how far your dollars can stretch.